waterlinked/docs/docs/dvl/dvl-a50.md

 * 10-30 V input voltage (reversed-polarity protection)
 * Ethernet and UART

-!!! note
+!!!
+Note
-    We are using a constant speed of sound equal to 1500 m/s (Release 1.3.1).
-This will be user configurable in comming releases.
+	The DVL-A50 uses a constant speed of sound equal to 1500 m/s (Release 1.3.1).
+This is configurable for the Performace edition.

+!!!
+Warning
+	The DVL-A50 is intended for use in water and is designed to be water cooled.
+Do not run the DVL-A50 in air for more than 10 minutes as it may overheat and damage internal components.

 ## LED Signals